-“Train” is the eighth story in Alice Munro’s new short story collection, Dear Life.
-For an overview of the book and links to my reviews of its other stories, please click here.
+“Train” is the eighth story in Alice Munro’s new short story collection, Dear Life (click here for links to reviews of the other pieces in Dear Life).

 “Train,” first published in the April 2012 issue of Haper’s magazine, is one of the longer pieces in this new collection.
 Like “Pride” this story closely follows a man, only here the man remains the focus throughout the entire story.